 If you’re sharing a bed, you want to look for a mattress that can make that as easy and comfortable as possible.

-Edge support is one of the factors to consider when sharing a bed, especially a smaller one, like a full or queen.
+Edge support is one of the factors to consider when sharing a bed, especially a smaller one, like a full or twin XL.
 If the edge support of your mattress is lacking, you’ll get that roll-off feeling when you get too close to the edge of the bed, which significantly reduces the usable sleep space.
-Unfortunately, that’s somewhat of a problem with the Bear Hybrid.
-While it’s a comfy bed, it doesn’t have good edge support so you’ll end up avoiding the outer few inches of the mattress.

 Motion transfer control is another factor that’s important for couples.
 Motion transfer refers to the way a mattress sends motion from one side of the bed to the other.
 For those sharing a bed, you want to have that transfer of motion controlled (or isolated) so that one partner isn’t jostled awake by the other turning over or getting up in the middle of the night.